Sign Petition

 Sunflower fields and native plantings can support bees, birds, butterflies, and habitat when designed responsibly.

-They create a simple entry point for explaining soil health, phytomanagement, seed cycles, land stewardship, and brownfield caution.
+They create an easy entry point for soil health, phytomanagement, seed cycles, brownfield caution, and land stewardship.

 Harvest potential